 Total hip replacement is a surgical procedure that removes the damaged cartilage from the hip joint and replaces it with an artificial implant.
 The goal is to replace the damaged parts of the hip joint, relieve a patient’s pain and get them back to living a normal, active life.

 Minimally invasive hip surgery is performed through one or two small incisions, allowing patients to have typically less pain than with a traditional total hip replacement.

-Total Hip Replacement and Resurfacing
+Total Hip Replacement with MAKO

 The following Florida Orthopaedic Institute physicians specialize in Hips and Thighs:

 - Avascular Necrosis (AVN) of the Hip

 - Bursitis of the Hip (Trochanteric Bursitis)

 - Degenerative Joint Disease of the Hip (Osteoarthritis of the Hip)

 - Hip Dislocation

 - Labral Tears of the Hip